techcow2/LMSA/README.md

 - **Disabled Auto-scroll Feature**: Temporarily disabled the auto-scroll feature to improve chat experience
 - **Fixed Keyboard Overlap Issue**: Resolved an issue where the keyboard was overlapping UI elements on certain devices
 - **Removed Scroll to Bottom Option**: Temporarily removed the scroll to bottom option from the press and hold menu

+### Previous Updates
+- **Vision Language Model Support**: Added full support for vision language models (VLMs).
+You can now upload and analyze images alongside text, enabling multimodal conversations with AI models that can understand and discuss visual content.
+- **Fixed PDF File Attachments**: Resolved the issue where PDF files weren't allowed as attachments.
+You can now upload and analyze PDF documents seamlessly with your AI models.

 ---